Zisize's Journey

 High school students asked if they could use the centre to study - we agreed

-That building has now been bought by the Department of Education, but they kindly allowed us to remain there, without charge while we built our own new centre on tribal land at KwaQatha. (below) We moved into our new home in June 2006.
+That building was bought by the Department of Education, but they kindly allowed us to remain there, without charge while we built our own new centre on tribal land at KwaQatha. (below) We moved into our new home in June 2006.

 Timeline

-1999 - Teachers' Resource Centre at out of town Community Hall run by a volunteer
+1999 - Teachers' Resource Centre at out of town Community Hall run by two volunteers.

 2001 - Change of focus from Teachers' Resource Centre to Children's Centre but retained resource facility.
 Volunteers were paid small stipends.
 Provision of subsidised science kits to primary schools.
-Now 4 boys at Ekukhanyeni
+Now 4 boys at Ekukhanyeni.
+Discovered some children were not eating at weekends.
+Commencement of first weekend and school holiday feeding scheme at Mpontshini.

 2003 - Children's Centre at TEBA.
 Completion of building first three rooms at Ekukhanyeni, ten international volunteers, three additional feeding schemes started, uniforms bought, more children admitted to Ekukhanyeni, additional two rooms began to be built along with a kitchen, shower, toilets and dining area.
 Commencement of monthly food parcels (7), provision of uniform to every child in need at Mpontshini school.

-2005 - Two children's centres, 2 play facilities, 2 community lending libraries, 2 creches, 1 pre-school class.
+2005 - Two children's centres, 2 play facilities, 2 community lending libraries, 2 creches, 1 pre-school class (all of which are ongoing).
 Roofed in passageway of Ekukhanyeni and built lounge - numbers rose to 23 children.
 Employment of clerical assistant, book keeper, assistant social worker and intern psychologist.
-Food garden training and provision of resources including water at 5 schools.
+Food garden training and provision of resources including water at 5 schools (Mpontshini, Mgedula, Ekuhlehleni, Manyiseni, Okhayeni).
 790 uniforms provided.
 Termly Battle of the Books Competitions.
 Commencement of Hero Books, Soul Buddyz and Radio projects.
 Provision of monthly food parcels (18).
 Building of KwaQatha Centre and completion of first volunteer house.
 22 international volunteers.
 Birth of drama project.

 2007 - First (and second) vehicles!
 Staff numbers increase to a total of 30.
-Additional school (Entabayengwe) added to Zisize's partner schools and feeding scheme started there and at Kwa Qatha Centre.
-Employment of Director of Zisize, enlargement of Board of Trustees.
+Additional school (Entabayengwe) added to Zisize's partner schools (total 6) and feeding scheme started there and at Kwa Qatha Centre.
+Employment of Director of Zisize, enlargement of Board of Trustees from three to seven members.
 Employment of study supervisor to help children with difficulties.
 Renovation of Ekukhanyeni, provision of new furniture, water, and building of single room homes for oldest boys and a two roomed home for three sisters and their 2 babies.
-Moved 6 girls from Ekukhanyeni into temporary accommodation to reduce numbers at Ekukhanyeni - plan to build cluster foster homes.
+Moved 6 girls from Ekukhanyeni into temporary accommodation vacated by Niki, to reduce numbers at Ekukhanyeni - plan to build cluster foster homes.
 Extension of radio and drama projects.
 Creation of Fostering project and Building project which will repair or re-build the homes of child headed households.
 Increased teacher training.
 Development of food gardens at kwaQatha to provide vegetables to all feeding schemes and families in need.
 Manyiseni centre extended to give quiet room for study.
 Toilet block built at KwaQatha.
 Monthly food parcels (29)

 2008 - Third vehicle.
 Staff numbers increase to 43.
 Feeding programme started for Vulnerable children in Grade 12 at Ingwavuma High School, Monday to Friday.
-By May, two child headed homes were built.
-Mgedula hall is under construction.
-Molteno Literacy Project under way.
+Two child headed homes were built.
+Hall constructed at Mgedula and toilet block at KwaQatha (Jephcott Trust funds).
+Molteno Literacy Project commenced.
+Mentor Programme commenced.
+Lifeskills Clubs at each of the six partner schools.Social worker employed.
+First OVC Camp.Uniform for 575 children.
+Confidential HIV counselling and testing offered by our volunteer nurse.
+Training for foster carers by Lyn Lloyd social worker from Wales and Zisize's social worker.

 ^ back to top